 When you read these lyrics with this in mind they take on a deeper meaning.
 The line “Someday soon, we all will be together, if the fates allow” reflect the hard reality that you may never see some of your loved ones again.

-During this bizarre Covid Christmas there are already many families with empty chairs at the table for people who have died. hundred of thousand of families are experiencing their first Christmas with a loved one dead.
+During this bizarre Covid Christmas there are already many families with empty chairs at the table for people who have died. hundred of thousands of families are experiencing their first Christmas with a loved one dead.

 People are dying at an alarming rate.
-In addition to the COVID deaths, people are still dying from heart attacks, cancer, car accidents and other causes this year.
+In addition to the COVID deaths, people are still dying from heart attacks, cancer, car accidents, and other causes this year.
 I’ve lost two uncles and a dear cousin this year – not to COVID – but to the other causes.
 There has been no funeral to allow us to say goodbye

->More Americas have died in 2020 than in any previous year.
+More Americas have died in 2020 than in any previous year.
 We are well over 400,000 deaths above what the insurance tables say should be expected.
 There are a lot of families hurting this year.